Sarajevo to Trebinje 2026: Drive 4h or 07:45 Bus

 Dubrovnik to Mostar as a day trip: car, bus or transfer, ~131 km and 2.5 hours, one border (an EU ID is fine, others a passport), and the best stops.

-How to get around Bosnia: buses are the backbone, one scenic Sarajevo-Mostar train, and why a car wins for Herzegovina and the mountains.
+Transport in Bosnia and Herzegovina explained: buses are the backbone, one scenic Sarajevo-Mostar train, and when a car wins for the countryside.

 How to get from Sarajevo Airport (SJJ) to the centre: taxi, trolleybus 103 and city buses, times, prices in KM, and the late-night options.